yoshito-n-students/image_source/README.md

 ~images (string[][2 or 3], default: \<empty array>)
 * array of pairs of directory path and filename regular expression
-* optionally image encoding to be published can be specified
+* optionally image encoding to be published can be specified (default is "bgr8")

 ~recursive (bool, default: false)
 * recursively search images if true